Puna teal: Appearance

-The Puna teal is larger than its closely related species, the Silver teal (Spatula versicolor).
-It measures about 48 cm (19 in) long, similar in size to a wood duck.
+The Puna teal is larger than its closely related species, the silver teal (Spatula versicolor).
+It measures about 48 cm long, similar in size to a wood duck.
 Males typically weigh between 546 to 560 g and have a wingspan of 215-235 mm.
 Their bill is 47-53 mm long, compared to 37-41 mm in S. versicolor.

-Puna teals are easily recognized by their distinctive head and bill patterns.
+Puna teal is easily recognized by its distinctive head and bill patterns.
 Adult males have a blackish-brown cap that extends below the eyes.
 They have a creamy white lower face and neck, a coffee-colored back, chest, and flank, and a dark brown rear flank.
 Their neck and chest are covered in small, dark brown spots that turn into bars on the back, chest, and flanks.
-Their rump and upper tail coverts appear grey.
+Their rump and upper tail coverts appear gray.
 Their upper wing coverts are a dull blue color, greater secondary coverts are white-tipped, and they have an iridescent green speculum with posterior black and white bars.
-Their underwings are banded with grey.
-Their legs and feet are grey, and they have brown eyes and a distinctive light blue bill with a black nail and culmen.
+Their underwings are banded with gray.
+Their legs and feet are gray, and they have brown eyes and a distinctive light blue bill with a black nail and culmen.

 Females are typically duller in color than males and have less distinct barring patterns on their flanks.
 Juveniles are also duller, with a less iridescent speculum and less contrasting head.
-Chicks have brown upper down and greyish-white lower down, with pairs of white dorsal spots along their wings and sides.
-They also have a narrow black eyestripe that trails back to their nape, and a greyish-blue colored bill that is larger than that of young S. versicolor individuals.
+Chicks have brown upper down and grayish-white lower down, with pairs of white dorsal spots along their wings and sides.
+They also have a narrow black eyestripe that trails back to their nape, and a grayish-blue colored bill that is larger than that of young S. versicolor individuals.

 One case of leucism has been documented in this species, observed in the Huaypo Lake between the Peruvian provinces of Anta and Urubamba.
 The affected individual had a white head and neck, while the rest of its body retained the species' normal coloration.

 Anatomy and Physiology

-As a high-altitude resident waterfowl, Puna teals show morphological adaptations in their respiratory systems compared to lower-elevation species.
+As a high-altitude resident waterfowl, Puna teal shows morphological adaptations in its respiratory systems compared to lower-elevation species.
 Studies on Lake Titicaca found that the Puna teal has larger mass-specific volumes of the lungs, secondary bronchi, parabronchi, and gas exchange tissues.
 They also have a higher proportion of blood vessels in their lungs.
 Their adapted respiratory structure allows for more efficient oxygen uptake, likely as an evolutionary response to living at high altitudes.

 Habitat and Distribution

 The Puna teal is a non-migratory bird native to the Neotropical realm of South America.
 Its range is confined to the Puna zone of the Andes Mountains, extending from central Peru (around the Junín region) southward through western Bolivia, northern Chile (as far south as Antofagasta), and into the extreme northwest of Argentina (Jujuy Province).

-This species is restricted to high-altitude environments, typically found at elevations up to 4,600 m (15,100 ft).
+This species is restricted to high-altitude environments, typically found at elevations up to 4,600 m.
 It inhabits various freshwater wetland types, favoring weakly alkaline lakes, swamps, and bogs with abundant floating vegetation, particularly the aquatic plant genus Chara.